Fluent

 additional contraints

-The problem with privacy: data can always be misused
+The problem with privacy: Data can always be misused

 The only way this idea works is if Fluent can genuinely keep data private, meaning managers have no record of who declined, and no one can use contribution data to make assumptions about employees.
 Theoretically this is possible if Fluent operates as a truly neutral third party, outside the company's own infrastructure.

-To make redistribution happen, and to hold better records of it, machines need data: it needs to become visible.
 But the reality is, if data is collected, it can be misused.
 Anyone can hack a database, or use points of data to tell a different story.
 Many parts of this process could end up working against the very users it's supposed to protect.

 reflection